-Anne Bordeleau is an architectural historian and a registered architect in Quebec (OAQ).
+Anne Bordeleau is the Director of the ASAU.
+She is an architectural historian and a registered architect in Quebec (OAQ).
 She was awarded a PhD from the Bartlett School of Graduate Studies (University College London, UK) after receiving her professional degree and Masters in the history and theory of architecture from McGill University (Montreal, Canada).
 Her publications include writings on the temporal and mnemonic dimensions of materials, drawings, maps, buildings, and architecture more generally.
 She is the author of Charles Robert Cockerell, Architect in Time: Reflections around Anachronistic Drawings, and co-author of the book and exhibition The Evidence Room, presented at the 15th Venice Biennale, Royal Ontario Museum (Toronto) and Hirshhorn Museum (Washington, DC).

 Dr. Bordeleau’s research interests include the epistemology of the architectural project, and multiple dimensions of the relations between architecture and time considered historically, socially, materially, and environmentally.
 Her teaching, research and practice have moved between different times and places, including nineteenth-century architectural history and theory, the question of the preservation and communication of meaning through architecture, concerns pertaining to rural architecture in contemporary China, as well as historical and theoretical considerations of casting as a practice.
 She is fundamentally interested in architecture as a cultural and relational act, a commitment that informs her research as much as her approach to education.